AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Few-shot learning method

-Few-shot learning (FSL) can be considered as a meta-learning problem where the model learns how to learn to solve the given problem.
-In this approach, the model is provided with a very limited number of examples (i.e., “few shots”) from the new task, and it uses this information to adapt and perform well on that task.
+Few-shot learning (FSL) involves improving model performance without changing model weights.
+In this approach, the model is provided with a limited number of examples (i.e., “few shots”) from the new task, and it uses this information to adapt and perform better on that task.
+It can be considered as a

 Figure: Few-shot learning scenario where the model learns to classify a set of images from the tasks it was trained on